- Setting a Build Budget

 How Much Does It Cost to Build a House with Brick?

-Upgrading to character bricks at £850–£950/1,000 can more than double the cost of this element (to £20,460) by the time additional labour is taken into account to lay the irregular-shaped bricks.
+Character bricks, including reclaimed bricks, are more likely to start at around £850, effectively more than doubling the cost of this element in your build to £20,460, especially when factoring in the additional labour time required to lay irregular-shaped bricks.
 This is especially true if they are laid in a traditional bond such as Flemish.

 Additional costs can be incurred with detailing, such as brick arches.